projectvitalis/qih/papers/QIH-paper.md

 ### 4.3 Boundary Stability and Entropy Adaptation

-A healthy system must do more than shed entropy—it must do so **in a way that preserves the integrity of its boundary**.
+A healthy system must do more than shed entropy.
+It must do so **in a way that preserves the integrity of its boundary**.
 If a system cannot adjust its entropy export when conditions shift, its structure may degrade, even if flux is nonzero.

 To capture this, we introduce a **boundary responsiveness factor**, $\mathcal{B}(t)$, which represents the system's ability to preserve structure while responding to stress.
 This factor is dimensionless and scales the effectiveness of entropy modulation at the boundary.